tommccoy1/embers-of-autoregression/README.md

 python stimuli_statistics_counting.py --fi counting_words_rare_rare.jsonl
 ```

 The regressions were run inside `Regressions.ipynb`.
+Determining which numbers count as common for our binary common/rare comparison was done with `corpus_analysis/identify_common_numbers.py`.